 Inspect Appliances Regularly

 Outdated appliances like defective pressure cookers can be dangerous since their safety features might have stopped working.
 So, it’s essential to inspect your appliances regularly and keep an eye out for any irregularities.
 If you think your appliance isn’t working correctly, then it’s time to update it or get it repaired.
 If you’re not sure, it’s a good idea to keep them away from flammable materials and moisture in the meantime until you get professionally inspected or replaced.
+Michael Dean, co-founder of Pool Research says that regular maintenance of all elements that could become fire hazards is a requirement for fire safety.

 Correctly Store Flammable Items